Fund firms wrestle with "star manager" syndrome

 After finding they had paid premium-rate fees for funds that failed to shine in tough times, many have taken to backing a handful of high-profile names who are able to demonstrate consistent outperformance.

-"The key thing since the financial crisis (is that) we've had an extreme period of focus on some real star managers and money had flowed quite heavily into some funds and made them huge," said Adrian Lowcock, a senior manager at investment supermarket Hargreaves Lansdown (HRGV.L).
+"The key thing since the financial crisis (is that) we've had an extreme period of focus on some real star managers and money had flowed quite heavily into some funds and made them huge," said Adrian Lowcock, a senior manager at investment supermarket Hargreaves Lansdown.

 Last week's shock departure of Woodford therefore sounded alarm bells for firms employing high-flying managers who have become brands in their own right capable of drawing in large volumes of new business.